 Sunday’s Forecast:

 It will maintain tropical storm status as it moves north across the Atlantic.
-Bermuda and coastal Canada can expect high swells.
+Bermuda and coastal Canada can expect high swells and this will affect shipping interest.

 Make sure your family is prepared for whatever comes our way this hurricane season.
 You can check out our 2025 Hurricane and Flood Survival Guide here.